balavikas113/HTF25-Team-204/README.md

-# AI Outfit Planner — Prototype
+# AI Outfit Planner

-This repository contains a React Native prototype for the Hacktober/HTF25 "AI Outfit Planner for All Styles" hackathon project.
-I added a simple, local outfit suggestion engine and a Node test harness so you can run the suggestion logic without building the mobile app.
+A comprehensive outfit planning solution available as both a web application and a React Native mobile app.
+This project was developed for the Hacktober/HTF25 "AI Outfit Planner for All Styles" hackathon.

+## 🌟 Features

+- **Smart Outfit Suggestions**: Get personalized outfit combinations based on your preferences
+- **Style Preferences**: Choose from multiple style categories (Gen Z, Gen X, Classic)
+- **Event-based Recommendations**: Get outfits for various occasions (Casual, Business, Formal, Party)
+- **Weather Consideration**: Outfit suggestions adapted to different weather conditions
+- **Color Preferences**: Select your preferred color scheme
+- **Accessory Focus**: Customize your look with various accessories
+- **Wardrobe Management**: Easily manage your clothing items
+- **Favorites System**: Save and organize your favorite outfit combinations
+- **Import/Export**: Backup and restore your wardrobe and favorites

+## 🌐 Web Application

+Visit the live web application: [AI Outfit Planner Web](https://balavikas113.github.io/HTF25-Team-204/)

+### Web Features
+- Responsive design works on all devices
+- No installation required
+- Local storage for data persistence
+- Modern, intuitive interface

 What I added for you now
 - `src/services/outfitService.js`: a heuristic-based outfit suggestion engine used by the app (runs in the React Native app).